gameontext/go-reactive-sandbox/README.md

+** This forked repository creates a customized image of the lightbend reactive sandbox to assist developers in the creation of advanced adventures with microservices. **

 # reactive-sandbox

 This project is a component of [Lightbend Orchestration for Kubernetes](https://developer.lightbend.com/docs/lightbend-orchestration-kubernetes/latest/).
 Refer to its documentation for usage, examples, and reference information.